-Shoes
+Pedals and Shoes

 Cycling shoes should be made of solid material to provide firm support for your feet.
 In addition, they should have a stiff sole so that the pedal cannot press through.
-The sole should not be too wide; otherwise you will not be able to assume a natural foot position.
+The sole should not be too wide in the area of the heels, as the rear stays or the crank will otherwise get in the way of your pedalling.
+This will prevent your feet from assuming a natural position when pedalling and may cause knee pain in the long run.

-Special cycling shoes are necessary especially when your STEVENS mountain bike is equipped with clipless pedals.
-In the case of these shoes small cleats are integrated into to the sole.
-They provide a firm grip on the pedal and still offer at least satisfactory walking characteristics.
-Also read the chapter "The Pedal Systems".
+Special cycling shoes are obligatory if your road racing bicycle is equipped with clipless pedals.
+With these shoes small cleats are fixed to the sole.
+They give you a firm connection between shoe and pedal and allow depending on the model an acceptable walking position.